They are a group of sex hormones that promote the development and maintenance of female characteristics in the human body.

 - Retention of liquid.

-Women who use or are considering the use of hormone therapy after menopause should discuss the possible health benefits and risks with their doctors.
+Women who use or are considering hormone therapy after menopause should discuss the possible health benefits and risks with their doctors.

-Hormone therapy is also used to help transgender people who want to transition between sexes, and estrogen is often prescribed to help transgender women who seek to develop female secondary sex characteristics.
+Hormone therapy is also used to help transgender people transition between sexes, and estrogen is often prescribed to help transgender women who seek to develop female secondary sex characteristics.